4.1 - UK Legislation

-It makes it an offence to directly contact someone with marketing information unless they have specifically opted-in to receive them.
-A noticeable effect of this is the increase of tick boxes on online stores where you must opt-in (or opt-out if the tick box is cheekily pre-ticked for you) of receiving promotional material.
+It is an offence to directly contact an individual unless they have specifically opted-in to receive communication.
+This is commonly managed by using tick boxes on online stores where you must opt-in to receiving promotional material.

 The Information Commissioner's Office (ICO) is responsible for this regulation and can fine companies that commit unsolicited communication up to £500,000.
 It is the customer who benefits and is protected by this regulation.

 The government states that "The Equality Act legally protects people from